datasektionen/bawang-content/en/clubs/dåre/body.md

-dÅre - The chapters trip the the ski village: Åre
+dÅre - The chapter's trip to the ski village Åre.